Request Data

 Procedures to obtain EXT 1.0 summary stats (including 23andMe), as reported in Karlsson Linnér et al. (2021):

 STEP 1 : (a) Fill out this form to request access to the externalizing GWAS summary statistics from the principal investigators of the Externalizing Consortium, AND (b) initiate a request with 23andMe through the 23andMe Publication Dataset Access Procedure.
-In your 23andMe data access request, you must copy and paste the following statement to the box called “Full Reference or Citation” (failure to do so will cause delays):
+In your 23andMe data access request, please follow the below instructions (failure to do so will cause delays):

 Note that you do not need to obtain any actual summary statistics from 23andMe, you are only requesting permission to obtain the externalizing GWAS summary statistics from us.